luisvinicius167/mockstate/README.md

 ## API
 Riotux provides an Easy way to Dispatch events, using riot.observable like global dispaticher.
 Riotux is based on Namespaces/Observers and Stores.
-In the Stores you can register the methods and organize your namespaces according a store.
+In the Stores you can register the methods and organize your namespaces according each store.
 All events is based following this structure: ``` 'namespace:event' ```

 * ``` addStore ```: This method add an Store with this namespace.
 * ``` getStores ```: Return all Stores who you have in your application